-The payment services you sign up for in order to be able to accept credit cards in your spa is called a payment processing service.
-Maybe you obtained your processing services through your local bank as part of setting up your business account, purchased the credit card reader hardware as part of your front desk POS, or opted for mobile reader hardware from a provider like Square.
+The payment services you sign up for to accept credit cards in your spa is called a payment processing service.
+You might have obtained your processing services through your local bank as part of setting up your business account, purchased the credit card reader hardware as part of your front desk POS, or opted for mobile reader hardware from a provider like Square.

 Now, when we say “integration” of a payment processing service, we’re talking about connecting that credit card processing service to your spa management software.
 The spa software tracks your clients and their purchases.
 When it comes time for a client to pay for services with a credit card, many front desk personnel need to juggle these two systems.